ThinkDataEd/curriculum/docs/unit1/lesson2.md

 This will be discussed further in [lesson 3](lesson3.md).

 ###**Class Scribes:**
-One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.
+:fontawesome-regular-pen-to-square:{title="Class Scribes"} One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.